Chicago

 How to Pronounce Chicago

 Our model has identified 4 different pronunciations for the name Chicago.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 66.7% confident that Chicago is pronounced as shih-KAH-goh.
-The next most likely pronunciation is shuh-KAH-goh, at 17.9% confidence.
+Our model is 66.7% confident that Chicago is pronounced as shih-KAH-goh, which has 3 syllables.
+The next most likely pronunciation is shuh-KAH-goh, at 17.9% confidence, with 3 syllables.

 shih-KAH-goh (3 syllables)